-- I. Twist Checks.
+- E. Twist Checks.
 Secure the front wheel between your legs and turn the handlebar.
 If the handlebar and wheel move independently, the stem bolts are not tight enough.
-Use the torque wrench and correct bit to properly torque the bolts. - J. Attempt to rotate the handlebar forward and backward in the stem.
+Use the torque wrench and correct bit to properly torque the bolts. - F. Attempt to rotate the handlebar forward and backward in the stem.
 If it moves, the stem faceplate bolts are not tight enough.
-Use the torque wrench and correct bit to torque the faceplate bolts to specification, using the same "X" pattern as before. - K. Grab the front and back of the seat and attempt to tilt it on the seatpost head.
-It should not move. - L. Wheel Engagement.
-Before you ride, tighten the front and rear thruaxles until the wrench leaves a mark, or imprint on your hand.

-- M. Tire Pressure.
-Inflate the tires to the manufacturer's recommended tire pressure, marked on the tire sidewall. - N. Set Suspension.
-Review all suspension and dropper post documentation prior to riding to ensure the setup is correct.
+Use the torque wrench and correct bit to torque the faceplate bolts to specification, using the same "X" pattern as before. - G. Wheel Engagement.
+Before you ride, tighten the front and rear thruaxles until the wrench leaves a mark or imprint in your hand. - H. Tire Pressure.
+Inflate the tires to the manufacturer's recommended tire pressure, marked on the tire sidewall.